ColbyWTaylor/exercise-instagram-data-modeling/README.md

 ## ❔How to generate the UML diagram?

-Type `$ python3 models.py` on the console.
+Type `$ python3 src/models.py` on the console.
-Open he file `diagram.png` to check out your URML diagram!
+Open the file `diagram.png` to check out your URML diagram!

+## Must use gitpod to properly install dependencies (4Geeks / Gitpod Instructions)

+1 - Use gitpod to open: https://gitpod.io/#https://github.com/breatheco-de/exercise-instagram-data-modeling
+2 - To create the diagram, type into the terminal: pipenv run diagram
+  OR, to run from shell:
+  pipenv shell
+  python3 src/models.py